 Small ideas to take home

-While Piet has worked on high-profile designs around the world, he said his garden at Hampton Court offers inspirational ideas to encourage visitors to adopt a more naturalistic approach to planting in their own gardens.
+While Piet has worked on high-profile designs around the world, he said his garden at Hampton Court offered inspirational ideas to encourage visitors to adopt a more naturalistic approach to planting in their own gardens.

 Piet said: “I’m sure that people will be able to pick out combinations of plants that they like.
 Or perhaps visitors will say that they have never planted grasses on such a scale, and that it looks good.
 There are lots of small ideas to take home.”